Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters: Rating Protocol

 \subsubsection{Prompt Design}

-Each VLM was instructed with the full assessment framework embedded directly in the prompt.
-This included the seven dimensions, their definitions, 1–5 scoring criteria, illustrative examples, and the same instructions given to the human raters.
-The prompt further specified that the model would be provided with two structured inputs as a result from Section 4.2: (1) the dialogue transcript extracted from the original video audio and (2) the JSON file of audio description segments, which contained narration text, start and end timestamps, track type (inline versus extended), and description type (visual versus text on screen).
+Each VLM was instructed with the full rating framework embedded directly in the prompt.
+This included the six dimensions, their definitions, 1–5 scoring criteria, illustrative examples, and the same instructions given to the human raters.
+The prompt further specified that the model would be provided with two structured inputs as a result from Section 3.2.2: (1) the dialogue transcript extracted from the original video audio and (2) the JSON file of audio description segments, which contained narration text, start and end timestamps, track type (inline versus extended), and description type (visual versus text on screen).
 The JSON input contained no metadata about whether a segment originated from human or from a particular VLM.
-In this setup, VLMs, like human raters, evaluated each description without knowledge of its source, relying only on the visual and textual information provided.
-The task was then to evaluate the quality of the audio description against the assessment model.
+In this setup, VLMs, like human raters, evaluated each description without knowledge of its source, relying only on the textual and timing information provided.
+The task was then to evaluate the quality of the audio description against the assessment framework.
 The full prompt is included in the Appendix.

-Two role framings were used in the system\_prompt. \begin{enumerate} \item First version of system\_prompt: \textit{``You are an expert Accessibility Consultant specializing in the quality assurance of audio description (AD) for video content.''} \item Second version of system\_prompt:\textit{``You are a STRICT Accessibility Consultant specializing in AD quality assurance.
-You must apply the HIGHEST professional standards with ZERO tolerance for errors or non-compliance.
-A final score of 5 is allowed ONLY if EVERY audio clip clearly supports perfection.''} \end{enumerate}

-A more stringent framing was added after early results showed that the initial framing produced very high ratings (4s and 5s).
-Although the shift in distribution was modest, it increased rating diversity and expanded the sample space for analysis.